ADD CONDITION

 QC Honey Lemon temporarily relieves cough due to cold and occasional minor irritation or sore throat.

-Adults and children 5 years and over should dissolve 1 drop slowly in the mouth and can repeat every 2 hours as needed.
+For adults and children 5 years and over, dissolve 1 drop slowly in the mouth and repeat every 2 hours as needed.
+Children under 5 years should ask a doctor before use.

 What should I do if my cough persists?

-Are there any contraindications for using QC Honey Lemon?
+Are there any known side effects of QC Honey Lemon?

 Packaging Info